MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 **Knowledge Soundness:** It is computationally impossible for a prover to generate a valid proof for a false statement [].

-Our protocol leverages the PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge), type of zk-SNARK proof system [].
+Our protocol leverages PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge), type of zk-SNARK proof system [].
 PLONK provides a "Universal Trusted Setup," allowing a single ceremony to generate parameters that support any circuit up to a certain size bound [].
 This flexibility is vital for dynamic financial markets where auction parameters and asset classes may change frequently.

 ----------------------------
 **(just explained, needs citation for other methods)**